Communication Facilitation Circular Economy

 More about me

-Aside the phonetic link with my first name, I see my job as one where I need to get the words right, help my students and clients find their voice in English, French and German.
-I like to bring in an element of the ‘phenomenal’, of ‘wow’ into my coaching work, using creativity and interactive exercises mentioned above, to motivate participants to become truly ‘phenomenal’ and to enjoy working in and learning another language.
-Communicating in a foreign language, whether we like it or not, is becoming ever more necessary, so we may as well make it fun and relevant, which is also how we learn best.
+Aside the phonetic link with my first name, I see my job as one where I need to get the words right, help students and clients find their voice or the right words in English, French and German, in the areas I know and care about.
+I bring in an element of the ‘phenomenal’ using creativity and interactive exercises, on or offline, to motivate participants and their organisations to become truly phenomenal.
+As regards communicating in a foreign language, whether we like it or not, it is becoming ever more necessary, so we may as well make it fun and relevant, which is also how we learn best.
 Voilà!
-Let me now help you become phenomenal!
+Let me now help you and your organisation become phenomenal!